puppetlabs/puppet-specifications/language/resource-api/README.md

 The `get` method reports the current state of the managed resources.
 It returns an Enumerable of all existing resources.
 Each resource is a Hash with attribute names as keys, and their respective values as values.
 It is an error to return values not matching the type specified in the resource type.
 If a requested resource is not listed in the result, it is considered to not exist on the system.
 If the `get` method raises an exception, the provider is marked as unavailable during the current run, and all resources of this type will fail in the current transaction.
 The exception's message will be reported to the user.

 The `set` method updates resources to a new state.
 The `changes` parameter gets passed an a hash of change requests, keyed by the resource's name.
 Each value is another hash with the optional `:is` and `:should` keys.
 At least one of the two has to be specified.
 The values will be of the same shape as those returned by `get`.
 After the `set`, all resources should be in the state defined by the `:should` values.
 As a special case, a missing `:should` entry indicates that a resource should be removed from the system.
 Even a type implementing the `ensure => [present, absent]` attribute pattern for its human consumers, still has to react correctly on a missing `:should` entry.
 For convenience, and performance, `:is` may contain the last available system state from a prior `get` call.
 If the `:is` value is `nil`, the resources was not found by `get`.
 If there is no `:is` key, the runtime did not have a cached state available.
 The `set` method should always return `nil`.
 Any progress signaling should be done through the logging utilities described below.
 Should the `set` method throw an exception, all resources that should change in this call, and haven't already been marked with a definite state, will be marked as failed.
 The runtime will only call the `set` method if there are changes to be made.
 Especially in the case of resources marked with `noop => true` (either locally, or through a global flag), the runtime will not pass them to `set`.
 See `noop_handler` below for changing this behaviour if required.

+Both methods take a `context` parameter which provides utilties from the Runtime Environment, and is decribed in more detail there.

 ## Provider Features